shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ## Cantrips

-At level 1, choose three cantrips of your choice from the wizard spell list.
-You learn additional wizard cantrips of your choice at higher levels, as shown in the Cantrips Known column of the class table.
+At level 1, choose one cantrip of your choice from the list of spells in your bonded school.
+You learn additional cantrips as you adventure in the world.

-## Preparing and Casting Spells
+## Casting Spells

-The class table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a long rest.
+The class table shows how many spell slot points you have to cast your spells of 1st level and higher.
+To cast one of these spells, you must expend a number of spell slot points equal to the spell's level or higher.
+You regain all expended spell slot points when you finish a long rest.

-You prepare the list of spells that are available for you to cast.
-To do so, choose a number of spells from the spells you know equal to your Intelligence modifier + your wizard level (minimum of one spell).
-The spells must be of a level for which you have spell slots.

-For example, if you're level 3, you have four 1st-level and two 2nd-level spell slots.
-With an Intelligence of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination, chosen from your spellbook.
-If you prepare the 1st-level spell magic missile, you can cast it using a 1st-level or a 2nd-level slot.
-Casting the spell doesn't remove it from your list of prepared spells.

-You can change your list of prepared spells when you finish a long rest.
-Preparing a new list of spells requires time: at least 1 minute per spell level for each spell on your list.
+Spells that you cast from your bonded schools have their attributes changed.
+If the spell has a range greater than touch, its max casting range is changed to the Cast Range based on your level as shown in the class table.
+Spells that have a duration longer than Instant also have their max duration changed to the Max Duration based on your level as shown in the class table.
+These spells also have a new stat called Tether Range.
+If the spell’s center of effect ever becomes further from you than the tether range, then the spell ends automatically.

+As an action, you may dispel any spell that you had casted from your bonded schools.

 ## Spellcasting Ability

-Intelligence is your spellcasting ability for your spells, since you learn your spells through dedicated study and memorization.
-You use your Intelligence whenever a spell refers to your spellcasting ability.
-In addition, you use your Intelligence modifier when setting the saving throw DC for a spell you cast and when making an attack roll with one.
+Choose an ability among Strength, Dexterity, Constitution, Intelligence, Wisdom, or Charisma.
+This will be your spellcasting ability for your spells.
+You use this chosen spellcasting ability whenever a spell refers to your spellcasting ability.
+In addition, you use your spellcasting ability modifier when setting the saving throw DC for a spell you cast and when making an attack roll with one.

-**Spell save DC** = 8 + your proficiency bonus + your Intelligence modifier
+**Spell save DC** = 8 + your proficiency bonus + your chosen spellcasting ability modifier

-**Spell attack modifier** = your proficiency bonus + your Intelligence modifier
+**Spell attack modifier** = your proficiency bonus + your chosen spellcasting ability modifier

-## Ritual Casting

-You can cast a spell as a ritual if that spell has the ritual tag and you know the spell.
-You don't need to have the spell prepared.

 ## Learning Spells of 1st Level and Higher

-Each time you gain a level, you can add two spells of your choice to your spellbook.
-Each of these spells must be of a level for which you have spell slots, as shown on the class table.
+Each time you gain a level, you can learn one spell of your choice.
+This spell must be of level 1.
 On your adventures, you might find other spells that you can learn.
+You can only learn spells from your bonded schools with this class.

 # Reality Observer

 Your spells are only limited by your imagination.
-At level 1, whenever you see another creature cast a spell in your bonded schools, you may use your reaction to automatically learn that spell, even if you don’t have spell slots for it.
+At level 1, whenever you see another creature cast a spell in your bonded schools, you may use your reaction to automatically learn that spell, no matter what level it is.

 # Bond Affinity